 What databases to synchronize ?¶

-databases_query return the flat list of databases to manage.
+databases_query returns the flat list of databases to manage.
 When dropping

-ldap2pg loop the databases list to reassign objects and clean GRANTs of
+roles, ldap2pg loops the databases list to reassign objects and clean GRANTs of

 to be dropped role.
-This databases list also narrow the scope of GRANTs
+This databases list also narrows the scope of GRANTs

-ldap2pg will revoke GRANTs only on these databases.
-By default,
+inspection. ldap2pg will revoke GRANTs only on these databases.
+See

 Synchronize a subset of roles¶